nestris/nestris.org/README.md

 ### Run docker containers locally in staging mode
+`docker compose -f docker-compose.staging.yml up --build`

+Alternatively, if you can run .sh files, there exists shortcut `./staging.sh`

-`docker compose -f docker-compose.staging.yml up --build` Then, you can open it in the browser
+Then, you can open it in the browser
 ```
 Client: localhost:81